Threat Modeling in DevSecOps: Building Security from the Ground Up

 - Proactive Security: Moves away from reactive security measures to a proactive, preventative approach.

 - Compliance and Governance: Helps meet regulatory compliance requirements by demonstrating due diligence in security.
+Understanding risk management through data analysis, like how automated market analysis platforms assess financial risk, can inform security risk prioritization.

 Common Threat Modeling Frameworks